 Walks for all level of keen-ness and fitness

 New Zealand is a walkers and hikers (or trampers as they are known here) paradise.
 The diversity and natural beauty is hard to match, from golden beaches and dramatic oceans to glaciers and forests, there is something for everyone here.
-New Zealand has 14 national parks, each with unique flora, fauna and scenery that allow you to explore New Zealand's natural, cultural and historic heritage.
+New Zealand has 14 national parks, with Flying Kiwi giving you options for hiking in 7 of them, each with unique flora, fauna and scenery that allow you to explore New Zealand's natural, cultural and historic heritage.

 Walks are un-guided but your knowledgeable tour guides will give you and your fellow walkers all the info you need for any of the treks.
 If you don't fancy them you will always find plenty of other activities to try or just relax and enjoy the scenery.
 A few of the more popular walks mentioned below can get busy, so it’s best to let us know in advance if you are keen.